New Melones Anglers Report

-New Melones Reservoir's current lake level is 1059.10 and 28.90 ft. from full, water levels rising 6 ft. in 14 days.
-Snow melt in the Sierras will continue to feed New Melones well into the summer months from deep drifts still in the mountain forests.
-Water temperatures are hoovering around 68-70 degrees and water clarity is good.
+New Melones Reservoir's current lake level is 1070.50 and 17ft.6" from full, water levels rising 11.4 ft. in 14 days.
+Snow melt in the Sierras will continue to feed New Melones well into the summer months from deep drifts in the mountain forests.
+Water temperatures are above 80 d. making it tempting to jump in and cool off while fishing these hot days.
+Recreational activities are in full swing on the lake with boaters coming to cool off and get in some good lake time.
 The Tuttletown, Glory Hole Point and Angels Cove ramps are all operational.

 We like to promote catch and release on New Melones.
 If you do so, please provide us a picture and bring it in for a copy or email it to us at email@example.com so we can put it on the board or in the newsletter.